+Although silicon has a lower absorption than fused silica it has properties that require further investigation.
+Of concern is the birefringence in silicon due to spatial dispersion\cite{pastrnak, CHU2002174, NewSpatialDispersion}.
+Birefringence impacts gravitational wave detector sensitivity in several ways.
+One such impact is optical loss which reduces the sensitivity by increasing shot noise and degrading quantum squeezing\cite{Kruger}.
+Test mass birefringence also complicates control of the KAGRA gravitational wave detectors\cite{kagra}.
+Birefringence in silicon must be understood before it can be used in a gravitational wave detector.

-The origin of the favourable thermal properties of silicon rests in its crystal structure, however this is also a key area of concern.
-As a crystalline material silicon introduces an abundance of properties that are concerned with the symmetries of the crystal structure.
-One of these is birefringence, which in a detector will introduce losses which can reduce the efficacy of power recycling and degrade the squeezing of quantum noise.
-It is estimated that the level of acceptable birefringence for Einstein telescope is $ 10 \times 10^{-8}$ in the case of a optic that cannot be have its optic axes aligned to the input polarisation or $ 10 \times 10^{-7}$ in the case of a well aligned optic which corresponds to a 1\% optical loss limit.\cite{Kruger} If we assume a 0.1\% optical loss allowance due to beamsplitter birefringence using the same approach, and allow for a stress birefringence level of $4 \times 10^{-8}$ (justified below) then this produces the limit shown in cyan in figure \ref{fig:loss}.
+It is estimated that the level of acceptable birefringence for Einstein telescope is \num{e-8} in the case of an optic that cannot have its optic axes aligned to the input polarisation.
+In the case of a well-aligned optic the limit is \num{e-7} \cite{Kruger} .
+This birefringence requirement corresponds to a 1\% optical loss limit.
+If we set an optical loss requirement of \qty{0.1}{\%} from beamsplitter birefringence this produces the limit on birefringence and misalignment shown as the cyan line in Figure~\ref{fig:loss}.
+We assume a stress birefringence level of \num{4e-8} which is consistent with our measurements of the background birefringence below and model this as a maximally misaligned waveplate placed before the optic.

+Here we investigate the suitability of using silicon as a beam-splitter where spatial dispersion can not be avoided.
+We measure the birefringence in a \textlangle\num{100}\textrangle\space float zone silicon test mass with \ang{45} incident light using a \qty{2000}{\nm} laser and photoelastic modulator.
+We show that the birefringence in a silicon beamsplitter will be dominated by spatial dispersion, however, the level is low enough that silicon is not ruled out as a future detector beamsplitter material.